 When you first plant your beets (the first 14 days) be sure to water them every day.
 Once the plant begins to sprout you’ll need to only water it every 10-14 days.
 Pay close attention to this because not watering beets adequately can result in serious problems.

 Finally, you’ll need to fertilize and weed your beet crop.
-You’ll just need to fertilize the crops after they’ve sprouted very lightly with compost.
-You don’t want too much nitrogen in the ground so fertilize with caution.
+You’ll just need to fertilize the crops lightly with compost after they’ve sprouted.
+You don’t want too much nitrogen in the ground, so fertilize with caution.

-Beets actually have quite a few problems.
-They are easy enough to diagnose, fix, and/or avoid.
-However, you’ll still need to know about them so hopefully, you can avoid them.
+Beets have quite a few problems.
+They are easy enough to diagnose, fix, and fix, but you’ll still need to know about them so you can avoid them.

-If your beets fail to emerge from the ground it is because they were planted when the weather was too warm.
+If your beets fail to emerge from the ground it’s likely because they were planted when the weather was warm.
 The seeds can’t and won’t germinate if the temperatures are too warm.

 If you’ve gotten your seeds to germinate but now your seedlings are droopy and have dark, wet stems then it is most likely because you planted them in cold and wet soil.
 Beets need well-drained soil.
 If they don’t get it, it can impact their growth.

-If your beets are ready to be harvested, but they are coming out of the ground really small the reason is probably because they were planted too close together.
-Be sure that there are 1-3 inches between beets and then 12 inches between rows.
+If your beets are ready to be harvested, but they are coming out of the ground really small the reason is probably that they were planted too close together.
+Be sure that there are 4 inches between beets and then 12 inches between rows.

 So you can beat this problem by increasing air circulation in the grow area, rotate your crops each year, and buy a variety of beet that is resistant to this disease.

-So you looked outside yesterday and your beet leaves were green.
-Yet, today you checked them again, and they’ve turned red.
+You looked outside yesterday and your beet leaves were green.
+Today, you checked them and they’ve turned red.
 Don’t panic!

-Most likely, you had a freeze overnight, and your beets froze.
-It may change the leaf color but should not impact the taste of the beet itself.
+Most likely, you had a freeze overnight.
+It may change the leaf color but shouldn’t impact the taste of the beet itself.